lcov29/knowledgeBase/Infrastructure/Network/network_basics.md

 |Pro               |Con
 |:-----------------|:--------
-|higher throughput |not flowcontrol or error handling (has to be implemented in higher layers)
+|higher throughput |no flowcontrol or error handling (has to be implemented in higher layers)
 |less network load |

 <br>